-The artist's work is located at the intersection of the individual and collective voice, using color and form in a process that moves the work from chaos to discovery.
+"My work is located at the intersection of the individual and collective voice, using color and form in a process that moves the work from chaos to discovery."

 Key to Bradbury's success is her commitment to engage diverse voices on community projects.

 In 2011, due to her involvement in creating an arts district in a struggling part of Topeka, Kansas, she was confronted with the problem of how to raise community pride and ownership.
 Her immediate response was to engage the community in a call to action.
-She's created a model that turns the traditional mural-making process up-side-down and catapults public art into the hands of the people.
+She's created a model that turns the traditional mural-making process up-side-down and catapults public art into the hands of the people in a surprising way.

-Today, Bradbury invites communities of all types to take part in reclaiming their identity and reshaping their environment.
-“I believe the energy, color and light that come out of this process can help shape a community’s collective sense of “Self” and impact its future in positive ways.”
+Today, Bradbury invites communities of all types to take part in reclaiming their identity by reshaping their environment.
+“I believe the color, light and energy that come out of this process can help shape a community’s collective sense of “Self” and impact its future in positive ways.”